CityofToronto/bdit_data-sources/volumes/README.md

 ## **Description**
  Traffic count is a count of traffic by different modes which is conducted along a particular road, path, or intersection.
 A traffic count is commonly undertaken either automatically (with the installation of a temporary or permanent electronic traffic recording device), or manually.
 The most common traffic volume counts are either temporary  or permanent.
 The short term data counts are either collected continuously or in different intervals.

+<br> The catalogue of the datasets owned, managed, and used by Transportation Data & Analytics is also available on the [intranet page](http://insideto.toronto.ca/transportation/data-analytics.htm#traffic-volumes) to the City staff.
  ## **Short Term Counts**
 Short term traffic count programs are traffic monitoring programs that collect traffic data for a short period of time, typically ranging from a few hours to several days.
 These programs use various methods to count and analyze vehicle traffic on a particular roadway or intersection.
 ### **Automatic Traffic Recorder (ATR) Counts**

 - **Description:** ATR counts are primarily used to capture the volume of vehicles that travel on a roadway over a given period of time.
-- **Data collection method:** ATR counts have traditionally been collected with road tubes, which use pneumatic technology to capture data that is later analyzed to estimate the count.
+- **Data collection method:** ATR counts have traditionally been collected on ad hoc basis using road tubes, which use pneumatic technology to capture data that is later analyzed to estimate the count.
 As data collection methods continue to evolve, more firms and cities are choosing safer and more reliable tools to collect this type of data. - Automated counters are used to gather various types of vehicular traffic data such as total vehicle volume, classification (type, size), and speed.
 - **Collected data:** Vehicle class, volume and other data collection characteristics can be customized based on the survey requirements.
 - Collected in 24-hour increments, from 1 day to 2 weeks
 - Usually 72 hours (3 days) or 168 hours (7 days)